elgikore/gauss-seidel-method/README.md

-I made this originally as a one-off personal project for my CPE2237 Numerical Methods subject somewhere around January 2022, as a calculator.
+I made this originally as a one-off personal project for my CPE2237 Numerical Methods subject somewhere around January 2022, as a simple calculator of this kind.
 Only recently I cleaned the code when uploading this.
 <br><br>

 # What is the Gauss-Seidel Method